By Josh Hawley

 The complex ownership of Heron Gate has served to simultaneously conceal and facilitate a coherent corporate strategy.

-The plan for Heron Gate has long been to drive the properties into the ground, force out “legacy tenants” through wholesale demovictions, and maximize profits through increasing the density of units on each parcel – rather than abide by the city’s official guidelines on intensification, as Heron Gate already is one of the most densely populated neighbourhoods in Ottawa.
+The plan for Heron Gate has long been to drive the properties into the ground, force out “legacy tenants” through wholesale demovictions, and maximize profits by increasing the density of units on each parcel – rather than abide by the city’s official guidelines on intensification, as Heron Gate already is one of the most densely populated neighbourhoods in Ottawa.

 In a piece for Huffington Post, UN Special Rapporteur on Adequate Housing Leilani Farha explained that it is a global trend for investment firms to prey on low-income homes.
 She calls this “the financialization of housing, or the corporate capture of housing.”